elTigre9/TestIonicPlugin/README.md

-# TestIonicPlugin
+# IonicTestPlugin
-Testing an Ionic plugin in Swift
+Testing an Ionic plugin using Swift